 Most viruses interact with complex carbohydrates (called glycans) to attach to cells.
 This primary non-specific attachment involving viral and cellular glycans serves to concentrate viral particles on the surface, facilitating higher-affinity interactions with specific secondary receptors that are required for viral entry.
 We previously found that certain natural products (including the green tea polyphenol, epigallocatechin gallate) inhibit primary viral attachment to cellular glycans by competing for binding (e.g., Colpitts et al. (2014) J. Virol.).
 We are currently working to identify which types of glycans mediate coronavirus attachment to allow for the rational design of glycan-mimicking viral attachment inhibitors.

 Cyclophilins are cellular proteins that have been implicated in the replication of many positive-sense RNA viruses that are problematic for human health (e.g., hepatitis C virus, dengue virus, Zika viruses, SARS-CoV-1, SARS-CoV-2 and other coronaviruses).
 Using a combination of genetics and chemical biology approaches, we recently showed that hepatitis C virus uses cyclophilin A to evade cellular innate immune responses (Colpitts et al. (2020) eLife).
-We are now working to determine the role of cyclophilin A in flavivirus and coronavirus replication to inform our understanding the antiviral mechanisms of cyclophilin inhibitors, with the goal of repurposing cyclophilin inhibitors as broadly-acting antivirals.
+We are now working to determine the role of cyclophilin A in flavivirus and coronavirus replication to inform our understanding of the antiviral mechanisms of cyclophilin inhibitors, with the goal of repurposing cyclophilin inhibitors as broadly-acting antivirals.

 How do positive sense RNA viruses exploit cellular factors to form replication organelles?